Sale !!! Save 15% off supplements. Shop Now

 • Inflammatory Foods

-There are numerous foods that can cause inflammation in the digestive tract.
-One of the largest culprits is gluten.
-Gluten is a protein found in wheat and other grains.
-Gluten triggers the production of a protein called zonulin.
-Zonulin has been shown to widen the spaces (tight junctions) between the cells in the lining of your small intestine.
+Numerous foods can cause inflammation in the digestive tract.
+One of the largest culprits is gluten, a protein in wheat and other grains.
+Gluten triggers the production of a protein called zonulin, which can widen the spaces (tight junctions) between the cells in the small intestine’s lining.
 Other inflammatory foods include sugar, soy, and dairy products.

 • Small Intestinal Bacterial Overgrowth

 SIBO causes an increased number of bacteria in the small intestines.
-These bacteria damage the lining of the small intestine and further exacerbates leaky gut.
+These bacteria damage the small intestine’s lining and exacerbate a leaky gut.

 • Stress

 When you are under chronic stress, your body remains in the fight or flight mode, causing the adrenal glands to release cortisol.
-Cortisol has been shown to mutate the bacteria in the digestive tract, leading to systemic inflammation and altered digestive health.
+Cortisol mutates the bacteria in the digestive tract, leading to systemic inflammation and altered digestive health.

 leaky gut symptoms

 A leaky gut may result in various medical problems.
-The key is to take a holistic approach to heal your digestive issues.
-This includes-
+The key is to take a holistic approach to heal your digestive issues, including-

 • Determining if you have any food intolerances and remove them from your diet.